riboviz/example-datasets/simulated/README.md

 ## Structure

-Since simulated datasets are not arranged by kingdom and genus, we need to suggest how to organise this.
+Since simulated datasets are not arranged by kingdom and genus, we cannot organise them phylogenetically

-Please choose an informative sensible name, or file an issue with a general suggestion.
+Please organise directories `author/datasetinfo`, i.e. by author and then some brief information on the dataset(s), for example `sanchez/stalling_simulation_10genes`.